begmuhommet/low-ops-docs/docs/application/environments/firewall.md

     - Include description
     - Click the "Create" button

-3. Re-deploy the application by following the steps from the [Application Tutorial](.../.../.../actions.md).
+3. Re-deploy the application by following the steps from the [Deploy Application Tutorial](deploy.md).

 ## Updating a Firewall Rule